JetBrains/kotlin-native/OBJC_INTEROP.md

 Names of Kotlin classes and interfaces are prefixed when imported to Swift/Objective-C.
 The prefix is derived from the framework name.

+### Initializers

+Swift/Objective-C initializers are imported to Kotlin as constructors and factory methods named `create`.
+The latter happens with initializers declared in Objective-C category or as Swift extension, because Kotlin has no concept of extension constructors.

+Kotlin constructors are imported as initializers to Swift/Objective-C.

 ### Top-level functions and properties

 Top-level Kotlin functions and properties are accessible as members of a special class.